IlanCosman/scuba/README.md

 > 🤿 Scuba - It's how you swim with the [fish][]

-Scuba is the fastest, smallest, and most [fish-y][design philosophy] plugin manager for the friendly interactive shell.
+Scuba is the fastest, smallest, and [fishiest][design philosophy] plugin manager for the friendly interactive shell.

 - Oh My Fish and Fisher plugin support
 - Blazingly fast concurrent plugin downloads